 It’s only been a few centuries since the notation “Here be dragons” on a map would cause sailors to chart a new course.

 Keep in mind that neither the map maker, nor the sailors, had ever seen an actual dragon - the warning alone was enough to make them steer clear.
-In the same way, most of us have made our own maps - for work, or our relationships, or our lives that include carefully marked areas where we believe danger lurks.
+(Think Game of Thrones) In the same way, most of us have made our own maps - for work, or our relationships, or our lives that include carefully marked areas where we believe danger lurks.

 “I never offer an idea in a meeting without running it by my boss first,” said Amy, one of my youngest coaching clients.
 When I asked her why not, she looked at me wide-eyed and said, “Because that could go VERY badly.” (here be dragons)

 “Really?”, I said.
 “What do you think would happen?”

 “I’d probably be fired.”